 Among the findings in the report: The overall state of giant sequoia conservation warrants caution.
 In contrast to coast redwoods, giant sequoia groves in the rural Sierra region were largely spared the magnitude of the destructive, early logging.
 However, logging did impact approximately one-third of the total forest footprint and was acutely destructive to several sequoia groves, including one of the largest, Converse Basin.

-After the League acquires the Alder Creek property, we will begin work to reduce the risk of severe fires.
-Although many parts of the property are healthy due to maintenance by the current landowners, some parts of the property have not had any fire or thinning in over a hundred years, resulting in unnaturally dense understory that can contribute to severe fires.
-“We will conduct forest thinning where it’s needed,” said Kristen Shive, director of science for the League.
+After the League acquires the Alder Creek property, we will begin work to reduce the risk of severe wildfires.
+Although many parts of the property are healthy due to maintenance by the current landowners, some areas have not had any fire or thinning in over a hundred years, resulting in unnaturally dense understory that can contribute to severe fires.
+“We will conduct forest thinning where it’s needed,” said Kristen Shive, director of science

-Museums procure the finest examples of art to ensure that the public can be afforded a chance to experience works in a protected and secure environment – and this is based on the idea that our greatest treasures belong to us all.
-As Americans, we’ve similarly created our national parks and monument systems to ensure that our natural treasures are protected and shared.
+As Americans, we’ve created our national parks and monument systems to ensure that our natural treasures are protected and shared.
 This is why Save the Redwoods League believes that a landscape as important as Alder Creek should be both safeguarded and made available for public access – as we have done with a number of other significant acquisitions over the years.

 By transferring the property to the Forest Service, the League will ensure that it can manage the property for the long-term health of the giant sequoia in coordination with the monument’s general plan, which prioritizes protection of giant sequoia, wildfire risk reduction, watershed protection, habitat enhancement for threatened species, and recreational opportunities.
 Alder Creek’s inclusion with the monument assures greater protection and stability for the larger giant sequoia forest.